RakhithJK/containers-podman-wiki/Buildah-Vendor-Treadmill.md

 Target Audience: **developer vendoring buildah into podman**

-Most of the time it'll go smoothly.
+Most of the time the vendoring will go smoothly.
 If you're reading this it's because things haven't gone smoothly.
 Most likely the **bud** tests are failing: either the patching step, or the `bud` tests themselves.
 You should now run, from your buildah-vendor branch:
 ```console
 $ hack/buildah-vendor-treadmill --pick
 ```
 This will identify the treadmill PR (currently #13808 as of 2022-04-19) and cherry-pick its patches onto your branch.
-If Ed hasn't been slacking, this will resolve your vendoring problems and you can `git commit --amend` then `git push --force` and make it past CI.
+If Ed hasn't been slacking, this will resolve your vendoring problems and you can `git commit --amend` (to update the commit message) then `git push --force` and make it past CI.

+As of this writing (2022-04-20) this process only works when vendoring into `main`.
+If you need to vendor a new buildah into a maintenance branch, I'm sorry, you're on your own.
+(But chances are good that someone has already vendored that buildah into main, and you can cherry-pick the required changes).

+As we gain experience with this process, please update this document to reflect best practices.

 ***